 Frequently Asked Questions About Weight Loss Surgery at Texas Laparoscopic Consultants

-Texas Laparoscopic Consultants, a partner of Nobilis Health, was founded with the goal of improving quality of life for the people of Houston.
+Texas Laparoscopic Consultants was founded with the goal of improving quality of life for the people of Houston.
 We are dedicated to helping people achieve weight loss success in order to live healthier, more active lifestyles.
 We offer a full range of weight loss surgery options, including gastric sleeve and gastric bypass, as well as non-surgical options such as endoscopic sleeve gastroplasty (ESG).

 All of our patients can expect to receive individual guidance and support before and after surgery.
 You can take a sneak peek at our comprehensive Nutrition Class for Weight Loss Surgery Preparation which answers a multitude of nutrition, exercise and lifestyle questions.
 Here are a few of the most frequently asked general questions:

 Frequently Asked Questions For Preoperative Bariatric Patients

 How do I know which bariatric surgery is right for me?

 When you schedule a consultation appointment with Dr. Yu, Dr. Scarborough, or Dr. Mehta they will thoroughly evaluate your health, including your medical history, lifestyle and health goals in order to determine which procedure is the best fit for you.
 We do not believe in one-size-fits-all weight loss and our specialists take the time to create a personalized treatment plan for each patient.
 Learn more about candidacy for weight loss surgery.

 Are there risks associated with bariatric surgery?